akillimum/Unity3d-Universal-SRP-AR-Mirror-Sample/README.md

 # How to use

 Just buy the above package and include into the project.
+Then switch to android build!

 Project is tested on android but should work with iOS too (without doing extra changes).

 The sample scene is here:
 ![github-large](https://github.com/akillimum/Unity3d-Universal-SRP-AR-Mirror-Sample/blob/master/Assets/_Images/Usage/Screen%20Shot%202020-09-19%20at%204.28.59%20PM.png)